xamarin/xamarin-macios/docs/website/mtouch-errors.md

 Something unexpected occured when trying to mark `NSObject` subclasses from the application.
 The assembly causing the issue is named in the error message.
 In order to fix this issue the assembly will need to be provided in a [bug report](http://bugzilla.xamarin.com) along with a complete build log with verbosity enabled (i.e. `-v -v -v -v` in the **Additional mtouch arguments**).

+<h3><a name="MT2090"/>MT2090: Inliner failed processing `...`.</h3>

+Something unexpected occured when trying to inline code from the application.
+The assembly causing the issue is named in the error message.
+In order to fix this issue the assembly will need to be provided in a [bug report](https://bugzilla.xamarin.com) along with a complete build log with verbosity enabled (i.e. `-v -v -v -v` in the **Additional mtouch arguments**).

 <!-- MT21xx: more linker errors -->

 <!--- 2100 used by mmp -->